sprain/class.Images.php/README.md

 Yes, I know.
 It is yet another image manipulation class for PHP.
 But so far I haven’t found the one that really matches my needs.
 Either they are too complicated or bound to another system.
 So I simply created my own class with just the functions I need.
 So it’s the perfect class for me.
 If you like it, too – even better!
 Feel free to contribute and make it better.

+*Please note:* This class has been developed some years ago.
+There are probably better solutions out there by now.
+If I ever find the time I might redo this class.
+In the meantime however, feel free to contribute and improve it.

 ## Examples

 Check out the examples folder for more examples.